How to determine which marketing tactics are generating the highest-quality leads

 If your new strategy doesn’t work, you’ll know early on and won’t waste money running a fully-fledged campaign just for it to fall flat.
 If a new strategy does work, you can build it out and dedicate more budget to it, increase your ad spend, or start posting content more frequently.

-A/B test variables in each of your channels
+A/B test variables across your channels

 A/B testing is a great way to see which aspects of your existing marketing tactics are delivering a strong ROI and which can be improved.
 You begin an A/B test by isolating one very specific variable in your marketing and testing two different versions side by side.
 A/B testing helps you optimize each tactic and figure out what specific changes are going to resonate with your audience so you can bring in more qualified leads.

-There’s practically no end to the list of variables you can A/B test.
+There are many variables you can A/B test.
 Some common ones include:

 • Keywords